SAIC Mentor Connect

 This project has focused on user research and identified needs.
 Generally, if you follow users, a solution inevitably follows.
 Interviews with students and surveys enabled me to find out diverse perspectives and solutions.

 When I gave the presentation about my application to the school, I felt much proud of hearing that the school official told me he would carry out more things that he could immediately do.
-I realized what the role of a UX designer is not only to design a good idea but also to develop everyday experiences of the community with the design.
+I realized that the role of a UX designer is not only to design a good idea but also to develop everyday experiences of the community with the design.